Shrine of Baháʼu'lláh: Background and early occupation

-The area was originally a garden planted by Sulayman Pasha, who was the ruler of Acre, for his daughter Fatimih, and he named it Bahji.
-Later the area was further beautified by ʻAbdu'llah Pasha, and in 1831 when Ibrahim Pasha besieged Acre he used the property as his headquarters.
-The property was well known for its beautiful gardens and pond fed by an aqueduct.
-The property then fell into the possession of a Christian family, the Jamals.
+Bahjí ("delight" in Arabic) began as a garden planted by Sulayman Pasha, the ruler of Acre, for his daughter Fatimih. ʻAbdu'lláh Pasha, whose father ʻAlí Pasha had owned the area, developed it further and built a mansion there.
+In 1831, Ibrahim Pasha used that mansion as his headquarters during his siege of Acre.
+The property had gardens and a pond fed by an aqueduct, and later passed to a Christian family, the Jamals.

-In 1870 ʻUdi Khammar, a wealthy merchant from Acre who also originally owned the House of ʻAbbúd, bought some of the land from the Jamals close to the mansion of ʻAbdu'llah Pasha and built the Mansion of Bahji, over an earlier and smaller building, which Abdu'llah Pasha had built for his mother.
-Udi Khammar placed an Arabic inscription over the door in 1870 which reads: "Greetings and salutation rest upon this Mansion which increaseth in splendour through the passage of time.
-Manifold wonders and marvels are found therein, and pens are baffled in attempting to describe them." ʻUdi Khammar had built the house for his family, and when he died was buried in a tomb in the south-east corner of the wall directly around the building.
-In 1879 an epidemic caused the inhabitants to flee and the building became vacant.
+ʻUdi Khammar, a notable member of Acre and a Maronite Christian, owned the house in the city where Baháʼu'lláh resided for several years, part of the present House of ʻAbbúd.
+He bought land from the Jamals near ʻAbdu'lláh Pasha's mansion and built the Mansion of Bahjí on the foundations of an earlier building on the site, completing it in 1870.
+He set an Arabic inscription over the door: "Greetings and salutations rest upon this mansion which increaseth in splendour through the passage of time.
+Manifold wonders and marvels are found therein, and pens are baffled in attempting to describe them."
+An epidemic in 1879 drove out its residents and left the building empty. ʻUdi Khammar died that year and was buried by the wall of the Mansion.